 Rock Wrasse, Halichoeres semicinctus

-The Rock Wrasse is found over sandy or rubble bottoms adjacent to rocky reefs from within tidal pools to depths up to 260 feet.
+The Rock Wrasses are found over sandy or rubble bottoms adjacent to rocky reefs within tidal pools at depths up to 260 feet.
 They reach a maximum length of 38 cm (15 inches).
-At night they sleep half buried in sand with their head protruding and have been found stranded on some occasions in the early morning by overnight very low tides.
+They sleep half-buried in sand at night with their head protruding and are occasionally found stranded by overnight very low tides in the early morning.
 During the day they forage for small invertebrates.
-The Rock Wrasse is a small, rare, poorly studied species and very limited information is available about their behavioral patterns.
+In Mexican waters they are found along the entire west coast of Baja and throughout the Sea of Cortez and are absent from along the coast of the mainland south to Guatemala.
+They are a rare and poorly studied species and very little is known about their behavioral patterns.

-The Rock Wrasse is most likely confused with the Chameleon Wrasse, Halichoeres dispilus (black blue-ringed blotch just below the third and fourth dorsal spines) and the Red Shouldered Wrasse, Stethojulis bandanensis (small teeth; thin blue stripes on head and upper back).
-In Mexican waters the Rock Wrasse is found along the entire west coast of Baja and throughout the Sea of Cortez; they are absent from along the coast of the mainland south to Guatemala.
+The Rock Wrasse is most likely confused with the Chameleon Wrasse, Halichoeres dispilus (black-blue ringed blotch just below third and fourth dorsal spines) and the Red-Shoulder Wrasse, Stethojulis bandanensis (small teeth; thin blue stripes on head and upper back).